Austin Powers: Possible fourth film

 In May 2016, Roach was asked about the fourth Austin Powers film during an interview with Larry King, and he stated the ideas for the fourth film that he and Myers have are good and interesting.
 In August 2016, in a telephone interview, Mike Myers stated "Everything is being negotiated and worked out and all that stuff" regarding the fourth installment of the Austin Powers film series.

-In April 2017, as the 20th anniversary approached for Austin Powers: International Man of Mystery, Mike Myers claimed, "I would love to do another, but you just have to see".
+As the 20th anniversary approached in April 2017, for Austin Powers: International Man of Mystery, Myers claimed: "I would love to do another, but you just have to see".
 Two days later, Roach stated that a fourth film would only occur if Myers creates a good story for it.
 In May 2017, Troyer stated that Mini-Me would reveal that he can speak in the fourth movie.
 On April 5, 2018, Myers reprised his role as Dr. Evil on a segment of The Tonight Show Starring Jimmy Fallon complaining about having been dismissed from a Cabinet post in the Trump administration, raising speculation that a fourth film was in development.
 Following the death of Verne Troyer on April 21, 2018, questions have been raised about the potential for a fourth film without the character of Mini-Me, or with the part recast.
 Roach claimed in an interview that a fourth Austin Powers film may not be possible without Troyer.

 In May 2018, Myers reiterated his interest in making a fourth Austin Powers, stating that it would be fun, also hinting that some tribute to Troyer might be included.
 In November 2018, Myers stated that the project's future is "looking good" with the script already written and that Austin Powers and Dr. Evil will return soon, citing his parenthood as the reason for how long the delays in development in the film have lasted and that Roach will most likely reprise his directorial duties.

-In January 2020, Jay Roach again indicated that he was interested in doing a fourth film.
+Roach again indicated in January 2020 that he was interested in doing a fourth film.
 In February 2022, Myers told The Today Show he "would love to do" a fourth Austin Powers movie but could "neither confirm nor deny" whether it would be made.

-In October 2022, Mike Myers stated on the Tonight Show that he would "love" to make another Austin Powers film, again citing parenting as the main reason as to why the film has not yet been made.
+In October 2022, Myers stated on the Tonight Show that he would "love" to make another Austin Powers film, again citing parenting as the main reason as to why the film has not yet been made.

-In December 2024, Mike Myers said in an interview that a fourth film in the Austin Powers franchise would more likely than not be happening sometime very soon.
+Myers said in an interview December 2024, that a fourth film in the Austin Powers franchise would more likely than not be happening sometime very soon stating he would be "very surprised" if the film doesn't get materialized.

+In June 2026, when asked by a fan on Trevor Noah’s World Cup Watch Party about the possibility of a fourth film, Myers responded "yes," but did not elaborate any further.

+On July 6, 2026, Myers posted on Instagram confirming the fourth movie was "coming soon".